ctuning/ck-request/README.md

 Please, check if CK [already has modules to detect all your software dependencies](https://github.com/ctuning/ck/wiki/Shared-soft-descriptions).
 Most of these modules are available in the [ck-env](https://github.com/ctuning/ck-env/tree/master/soft) repository.
-Basically, they allow one to automatically detect all installed versions of required software on a given machine, prepare their environments in such a way that they can co-exist, and register all verisions in the CK.
+Basically, they allow one to automatically detect all installed versions of required software on a given machine, prepare their environments in such a way that they can co-exist, and register all versions in the CK.

 For example, you can detect GCC and LLVM on your machine as following:
 ```